 But, is it still efficient when you move to a team?
 Or maybe an organization?
 Is the spreadsheet enough for managing all your data?

-Data Management is a vital part of an organization to grow and run its operations effectively.
-As the businesses grow, the amount of data – inventory, sales, human resources, etc., becomes a valuable resource for the organization.
+Data Management is a vital part of an organization that helps in growing the organization and running its operations effectively.
+As businesses grow, the amount of data – inventory, sales, human resources, etc., becomes a valuable resource for the organization.

 This of course triggers the age-old dispute: Database VS Spreadsheet.